Tehnix/template-mobile-wasm/README.md

 cargo +nightly build -Zbuild-std=std,panic_abort --release --target=arm64_32-apple-watchos
 ```

-That's a lot of targets, which represent all the various Watch models, as well as the simulators (we alywas need both ARM and X86).
+That's a lot of targets, which represent all the various Watch models, as well as the simulators (we always need both ARM and x86).

 `xcodebuild` won't be happy if we just drop them in individually, so we need to create a fat binary: